 Derived from Jürg Ruel's sixteenth-century masterpiece in the Dresden collection, this Egg is one of the most brilliant of the series.
 It is sadly marred, however, by the ridiculous little ship within, which besides being quite out of scale with its surroundings, strikes a completely anachronistic note, and very nearly wrecks an excellent design.
-Eugène Fabergé put the date of this Egg at about 1908, and it may well have been made to commemorate the part played by the Tsarina when, on 11th September, 1907, the yacht struck a rock and appeared to be sinking fast and, as Baroness Buxhoeveden tells us in her Life and Tragedy of Alexandra Feodorovna: "The Empress arranged that the children and the ladies" maids should be first lowered into the boats.
+Eugène Fabergé put the date of this Egg at about 1908, and it may well have been made to commemorate the part played by the Tsarina when, on 11th September, 1907, the yacht struck a rock and appeared to be sinking fast and, as Baroness Buxhoeveden tells us in her Life and Tragedy of Alexandra Feodorovna: 'The Empress arranged that the children and the ladies' maids should be first lowered into the boats.
 Then she rushed into the cabins, tore the sheets off the beds and tossed all valuables into them, making huge bundles of the most necessary and precious things.
 It was all done in about a quarter of an hour.
 The Empress was the last woman to leave the yacht.'
 Signed by Henrik Wigström.
-Height: 61/8".
+Height: 61⁄2".
 Original Fabergé photograph.
+In the Armoury Museum of the Kremlin in Moscow.

 EGG WITH LOVE TROPHIES (Pls.
-361 and 362)

-Presented to Alexandra Feodorovna by Nicholas II Probable date, 1910 basket of roses, the whole supported upon four quivers revealing the diamond-set tops of arrows.
+361 and 362) Presented to Alexandra Feodorovna by Nicholas II Probable date, 1910 Gold Egg in the style of Louis XVI enamelled pale blue, decorated with elaborate formal bands in carved gold and opaque white enamel, and surmounted by an elegant finial in golds of colour, enamel, rubies, pearls and rose diamonds in the form of a basket of roses, the whole supported upon four quivers revealing the diamond-set tops of arrows.
 The quivers are linked by heavy carved swags of roses in coloured golds and enamel and are set on a bowenite base with gold and enamel mounts and four half-ball feet.
+A gold heart-shaped miniature-frame in enamel and diamonds is concealed within the Egg.
+The strut of this frame, which contained originally a miniature portrait of Nicholas II, is formed from the signature Niki.
+Marks not known.